cshum/imagor/docs/docs/security.md

 Set `IMAGOR_SECRET` to require every request URL to carry a valid HMAC signature.
 This prevents DDoS attacks that abuse arbitrary image operations and stops unauthenticated use of your imagor instance.
 Do not use `IMAGOR_UNSAFE` in production — it disables signature verification entirely.

-The signature hash is computed from the URL path (excluding `/unsafe/`) using the secret, then Base64 URL encoded and prepended to the path:
+The signature hash is computed from the URL path (excluding `/unsafe/`) using the secret, then Base64 URL encoded and prepended to the path.
+An example in Node.js:

 ```javascript
 const crypto = require('crypto');